lkorkeila/ANNIEEventDisplay/README.md

 the ANNIE detector.
 Examples for utilizing these libraries are also provided.

+The current working version of these libraries was written by Matt Wetstein's research group at Iowa State University.

 #### ROOT DEPENDENCIES ####

 The Eve libraries rely on openGL, and ROOT must be built with the option